 Yes, both of these options mean that you might be working a ‘normal’ job as well as doing these ‘non-paying’ jobs.
 It does mean that you do pay the bills, as well as also keep your skills fresh, and relevant.
 It will also mean that you’re paying a small price for what you ‘want’ to do, instead of resigning yourself to not doing what you want to do.

 You can also participate in various hackathons, jams and other events where you work with people.
 This means you can show your skills in a social setting, and also network with people too.
 This should be started before you start looking for work so that you can include this on your cv and LinkedIn page.
-We regularly organise CodeTheCity, Global Service Jam and the Northern Lights conference in Aberdeen, but you’ll find others in Dundee, Edinburgh and Glasgow too such as the Global Game Jam, EdinburghApps and other events.
+We regularly organise CodeTheCity in Aberdeen, but you’ll find others in Dundee, Edinburgh and Glasgow too such as the Global Game Jam, EdinburghApps and other events such as Major League Hacking, which has many events.
 Look at OpenTechCalendar to see when these occur.

 As you can see all of this will take time to take effect.
 However, I’m also sure that it will pay off for you.
 So go tidy up your cv, write out the answers to the interview questions, and start picking the companies you want to apply for.
 And, also think about which open source projects you really like and want to contribute to.